digidem/digital-democracy.org/_jobs/20220-senior_backend_dev.md

 ## Our Team

-Our small but growing team is based in Oakland, CA; Washington, DC; New York; Montreal, Canada; Barcelona, Spain; Goiás, Brazil; Hastings &amp; Oxford, U.K. and we welcome candidates from around the world, especially South America.
+Our small but growing team is based in Washington, DC; New York; Montreal, Canada; Barcelona, Spain; Goiás, Brazil; Hastings & Oxford, U.K. and we welcome candidates from around the world, especially South America.
 We embrace distributed working, and are happy for you to work from where you live.
 The Indigenous communities we work with have lived through colonization and deal with its effects everyday, along with marginalization and discrimination against their language and culture.
 It is therefore particularly important that we build a diverse team with individuals who understand and empathize with their situation.
 Indigenous people, people of color, women, LGBTQ folk and others who identify as coming from a marginalized identity are strongly urged to apply.
 We are an equal opportunity employer and value diversity.
 We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.

 ## Perks